thereallinusrg/boars/README.md

 ## Analytical concepts

 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->
+- Raster the whole data extend
+- For each raster cell:
+  - Draw a grid (depicted on the right --> )
+  - Compute trajectory for each animal
+  - Convert Trajectory to "Chess String"
+- Use EDR on all Chess Strings in a cell

+​

+Find Corridors​

+Check for same Chess Strings​

+​

+Find similarly moving Boars​

+Check for Animals with low EDRs

 ## R concepts